 If you have been contributing to your RRSP and building up your retirement nest egg, good for you!
 You are on the right track.
-To ensure that you keep all your well-earned returns, avoid making an RRSP over-contribution.
+Avoid making an RRSP over-contribution to ensure you keep all your well-earned returns.

-Each year you have earned income, you automatically earn RRSP contribution room which is 18% of your prior year’s earned income up to a maximum amount per year.
-For 2018, the maximum RRSP contribution limit was $26,230, and for the 2019 tax year, it is $26,500.
+Each year you have earned income, you automatically earn RRSP contribution room, which is 18% of your prior year’s earned income up to a maximum amount per year.
+Contributing more than the stipulated amount may result in a 1% monthly tax.

-Contributing more funds to your RRSP than your contribution limit allows results in excess contributions.
-Although the majority of Canadians rarely put down their annual maximum RRSP limit, it is possible to have a situation where you over-contribute to your RRSP.
+Contributing excess funds to your RRSP than your contribution limit amount will result in excess contributions.
+Although most Canadians rarely put down their annual maximum RRSP limit, it is possible to have a situation where you over-contribute to your RRSP.

 An over-contribution may occur because:

 - You and your employer are contributing to a workplace retirement savings plan.
-For example, you may both be contributing to a registered pension plan which counts towards total RRSP contributions.
-If you (employee) also contributes to another RRSP outside work, you need to be vigilant to ensure you do not over-contribute.
+For example, you may both be contributing to a registered pension plan, which counts toward total RRSP contributions.
+If you (an employee) also contribute to another RRSP outside work, you must be vigilant to ensure you do not over-contribute.

 - You forgot that you had contributed to a spousal RRSP, effectively decreasing your available contribution room.

-You are allowed to over-contribute a lifetime total of $2,000 without incurring a penalty tax.
+You can over-contribute a lifetime total of $2,000 without incurring a penalty tax.
 A penalty of 1% per month is charged on excess contributions that exceed $2,000.

 $8,000 x 1% = $80